© Taisuke Sato

 The Story Behind Close To Home

 The idea for Close to Home came during the beginning of the pandemic.
-Normally not one to lack inspiration, I was chasing a toddler around all day, feeling like I had lost the zip in my photography, and looking for something stimulating.
+Normally not one to lack inspiration, I was chasing a toddler around all day, feeling like I’d lost the zip in my spirit, and looking for something stimulating.

-So I looked to the photographers on my photo newsletter list for inspiration.
+So I looked to the photographers on my Glass City newsletter for inspiration.

-I created a contest called Close to Home, where everyone had to send 5 photographs taken within 5 blocks of their home, or within their home.
+I created a contest called Close to Home, where everyone could send in 5 photographs taken within 5 blocks of their home, or within their home.
 The results were astounding.

-Hundreds of photographers sent in such a fascinating variety of work from all over the world.
-The winner’s work was taken entirely within his home.
+Hundreds of photographers sent in a fascinating variety of work from all over the world.
+The winner’s photographs were taken entirely within his home.

-I received so many emails from people about how the contest opened their eyes to what existed right outside their front door – it brought excitement and possibility back into their photography.
+I received so many emails about how the contest opened people’s eyes to what existed right outside their front door — it brought excitement and possibility back into their photography.
 I was blown away that so many people were feeling the same way I was.

 So I thought, let’s keep this going.
 And I’ve been excited to walk out the door ever since.